AngelBob/PublicSamples/README.md

 Play the games.
 Tic-Tac-Toe is fun and may (or may not) surprise you, and I really enjoyed building the Text Adventure game.

 Check out the 3-Door Test.
 I didn't even need to run it to see what the result would be.
+I already knew the answer, but that's not what I mean when I say I didn't need to run it.
+Check out the code comments.

 The Sudoku Solver is incomplete and a work-in-progress, but it does okay even without the more advanced solution techniques.
 This one surprised me, I thought I was pretty good at Sudoku.
 Coding some of the more advanced techniques will be interesting.
 Maybe I'll consult with ChatGPT on those.